 Finally, you won't need liability insurance if you decide to get married at home -- your home insurance or renters insurance would already offer liability protection to some extent.

-The idea to take away is that it's a good idea to buy both cancellation and liability insurance for a wedding that you're planning, but you do need to keep in mind that the coronavirus pandemic may no longer be covered.
+The idea to take away is that it's a good idea to buy both cancellation and liability insurance for a wedding that you're planning, but you do need to keep in mind that wedding insurance during the pandemic may no longer be covered.
 You will be protected, however, against other kinds of unforeseen events.